 - Workers' Compensation Health Claim

-- Number of visits allowed per year: If the patient is limited by number of visits, you may enter than number here.
+- Number of visits allowed per year: If the patient is limited by the number of visits, you may enter that number here.

 - Card Issue Date: The date of issue found on the patient's insurance card.

 - Primary Insurance Notes: Any supplementary notes on insurance can be entered here.